akiomik/nosli/README.md

 ## How it works

-Matomes are just [NIP-23 Long Form Content](https://github.com/nostr-protocol/nips/blob/master/23.md) with `"losli"` tag.
+A curated list is simply [NIP-23 Long Form Content](https://github.com/nostr-protocol/nips/blob/master/23.md) tagged with `"losli"`.
-These are saved in relays and can be viewed and edited by other NIP-23 supported clients.
+It is stored in relays and can be viewed and edited by other NIP-23 supported clients.

 ## Developing